 Total Budget Note: The "total budget" is not the requested EC contribution.
 A sum of all the eligible costs, under the respective types of activity.
-Requested EC contribution The requested EC contribution shall be determined by applying the upper funding limits indicated below, per activity and per participant to the costs accepted by the Commission, or to the flat rates or lump sums.
-Maximum reimbursement rates of eligible costs Research and technological development = 50% Demonstration activities = 50% Other activities (including management) = 50% Total Receipts Note: The term "receipts" is not the requested EC contribution.
+Requested EC contribution The requested EC contribution shall be determined by applying the upper funding limits indicated below, per activity and per participant to the costs accepted by the Commission, or to the flat rates or lump sums. mum reimbursement rates of eligible costs Research and technological development = 50% or 75% Demonstration activities = 50% Other activities (including management) = 100% () For participants that are non profit public bodies, secondary and higher education establishments, research organisations and SMEs.
+Total Receipts Note: The term "receipts" is not the requested EC contribution.
 Receipts of the project may arise from: a) Financial transfers or contributions in kind free of charge to the participant from third parties: shall be considered a receipt of the project if they have been contributed by the third party specifically to be used on the project. ii. shall not be considered a receipt of the project if their use is at the management discretion of the participant. b) Income generated by the project: shall be considered receipts for the participant when generated by actions undertaken in carrying out the project and from the sale of assets purchased under the grant agreement up to the value of the cost initially charged to the project by the participant; ii. shall not be considered a receipt for the participant when generated from the use of foreground resulting from the project.
 The Community financial contribution may not have the purpose or effect of producing a profit for the participants.
 For this reason, the total requested EC funding plus receipts cannot exceed the total eligible costs.